-Meeting people's communication needs Since 2016 onwards all organisations that provide publicly funded adult social care are legally required to follow the Accessible Information Standard (AIS).
+Meeting people's communication needs

+Since 2016 onwards all organisations that provide publicly funded adult social care are legally required to follow the Accessible Information Standard (AIS).
 The standard was introduced to make sure people are given information in a way they can understand.
 The standard applies to all people with a disability, impairment or sensory loss and in some circumstances to their carers.

-- The registered manager was aware of putting systems in place when needed, such providing information by large print, audio and pictures. - Relatives said that staff were good at communicating with their family members. - There was evidence in care plans of people's communication needs. - The registered manager said that the service user guide could be translated into people's first languages if this is what they wanted.
+- The registered manager put systems in place such providing information by large print, audio and pictures. - There was evidence in care plans of peoples communication needs. - The registered manager was aware of the need to respect people's preferred communication styles.